akgrenier/575-haiku-commit/README.md

 ### Multiple Options (Samples)

 If you set `haikuCommit.samples` to a value greater than 1 (max 5), the extension will generate multiple haikus and present a selection list.
 Pick your favorite and it will be placed in the SCM input box.

-## Requirements

-- VS Code 1.80.0 or higher
-- Git repository
-- API key for your selected provider:
-  - Anthropic when `provider=anthropic`
-  - OpenAI when `provider=openai`
-  - Gemini when `provider=gemini`

 ## Extension Settings